Yeorinhieut

 It has a stroke added from ㅇ; the Hunminjeongeum Haerye, the text that introduced Hangul, introduces the two characters as having similar sounds, and when transcribing Korean it says they can be used interchangeably.
 Various scholars argue that ㆆ was relatively artificial and mostly used as an initial consonants for Sino-Korean words in Chinese dictionaries that begin with a glottal stop and was otherwise not used much.
 For Korean, it could be used to indicate preglottalization before a tensed consonant.
-It largely fell out of use by the end of the 15th century, after which its role was replaced by ㅅ.
+It largely fell out of use for that role by the end of the 15th century, after which it was replaced by ㅅ.